caarmen/network-monitor/awt-datatransfer-minimal/README.md

 these java.awt.datatransfer.* classes will have their package name changed by proguard.

-Second option: let proguard repackage these classes for both debug and release build types:
+**Second option**: let proguard repackage these classes for both debug and release build types:
 ```
 buildTypes {
     debug {